mckenzielee/Qi-Docs/docs/Compression.rst

 Request compression (writing data)
 ----------------------------------
-HTTP request body content can be compressed using the `Supported compression schemes`_ allowing you to send stream values to the REST API more efficiently.
+The body content of an HTTP request can be compressed using the `Supported compression schemes`_ allowing you to send stream values to the REST API more efficiently.

-The ``Content-Encoding`` HTTP header should be used to specify the compression scheme of compressed-content requests.
+The ``Content-Encoding`` HTTP header must be used to specify the compression scheme of compressed-content requests.
 This header provides context to the API to properly decode the request content.

 Response compression (reading data)
 -----------------------------------